Are you ready to dive into the wealthy world of Jade? Get ready to learn all about Jade, from geological facts to metaphysical healing properties.

 Real Jadeite has a density of 3.3 and Nephrite has a density of 2.95.
 If you get a Certificate of Authenticity, the Refractive Index and Density should match Jade.

 None of these tests are conclusive in themselves, but they may help you on your path to Jade identification.
-You can also find more tips here: Crystal Identification Help
+Learn more in Is your Jade Fake or Real?

 What are the black and white marks in my Jade?